appsecnz/appsecnz.github.io/conference-2024/sponsorship.md

 managers, QA testers and system administrators.
 In addition, approximately one third of conference attendees are current students in Computer Science, Information Systems, or Cyber Security programmes.

 Throughout its 12 years of operation under the local OWASP chapter, the OWASP New Zealand Day conference attracted more than 90% of its delegates and presenters from within New Zealand.
+This year, we anticipate pre-registrations for the conference will regain much the ground lost versus pre-COVID numbers, and on-the-day attendance will be 650 or more.

 ## About AppSec New Zealand

-The conference is organised and conducted by AppSec New Zealand, an all-volunteer, NZ-based Incorporated Society (Registration #50041020, Charity Number CC59162).
+The conference is organised and conducted by AppSec New Zealand, a all-volunteer, NZ-based Incorporated Society (Registration #50041020, Charity Number CC59162).
 The primary purposes of AppSec New Zealand are to:

 * organise and conduct application security conferences, training, and other educational events; and
 * provide financial and other support for educational activities which advance awareness of, understanding of, and opportunities in application security.